 The way HMRC carry out enquiries is similar to that for examinations.

-Checks during the renewal period
+Checks during the renewals period

 WTC/FS2 Tax credits examinations